Nike misses North America revenue estimates, shares drop

-(Reuters) - Nike Inc missed North American quarterly revenue estimates on Thursday amid higher spending on new products and online initiatives, sending its shares down 3 percent in extended trading.
+(Reuters) - Nike Inc missed North America quarterly sales estimates on Thursday, amid higher spending on new products and online initiatives, sending its shares down about 4 percent.

+Also weighing on sentiment was an in line revenue, the first time in six quarters that the company failed to beat revenue estimates.

+Shares of the world’s largest sportswear maker have gained nearly 19 percent this year, as investors cheered its “Consumer Direct Offense” strategy that includes a focus on online sales, product launches and supply chain improvements to bring new products to shelves faster.

+College basketball superstar Zion Williamson sprained his knee in February after his Nike sneaker split during a game, prompting an outcry on social media against the company.

+Salehizadeh, whose firm owns shares in Nike through ETFs, said overall retail weakness in the United States over the last few months could also have hit the company’s sales.

-Quarterly revenue in North America rose 7 percent to $3.81 billion, but missed estimates of $3.87 billion.
+Quarterly revenue in North America rose 7 percent to $3.81 billion, but missed estimates of $3.87 billion, according to IBES data from Refinitiv.

+Sales in Nike’s home continent were also hit by a decline in revenue at the company’s Converse brand.

-Total revenue also increased 7 percent to $9.61 billion, in line with analysts’ average estimate, according to IBES data from Refinitiv.
+Total revenue also increased 7 percent to $9.61 billion, in line with analysts’ average estimate.

-This is the first time in six quarters that Nike has failed to beat total revenue estimates.

 The maker of Air Jordan sneakers reported a net income of $1.1 billion, or 68 cents per share, for the third quarter ended Feb.
 28, compared with a net loss of $921 million, or 57 cents per share, a year earlier, when the company incurred a $2 billion charge related to U.S. tax reform.